nikothomas/ctdfjorder/docs/developers.rst

 Creating a CTD Object
 ----------------------------------------------

-The first step in working with the :class:`~ctdfjorder.CTD.CTD` class is to create an object.
+The first step in working with the CTD class is to create an object.
 This object represents a single CTD profile, loaded from a file.
-The :class:`~ctdfjorder.CTD.CTD` class automatically handles different file formats, such as RSK and Castaway.
+The CTD class automatically handles different file formats, such as RSK and Castaway.

 **Example:**